 - Lower division writing requirement (WR2)

-Lists of pre-approved courses for these requirements can be found in the Undergraduate Studies Handbook.
-Students will need to supplement these requirements with other elective courses in order to meet the 60 credits by the end of their 2nd year.
+Students will need to supplement these requiremens with other elective courses in order to meet the 60 credits by the end of their 2nd year.

 II.
 Required Allied Sciences

-The American Speech-Language-Hearing Association (ASHA) requires students pursuing certification to complete the following science coursework within the student’s first 2 years of school.
-These courses can be used to satisfy the University’s physical/life science (SF) and social/behavioral science (BF) general education requirements.
+The American Speech-Language-Hearing Association (ASHA) requires students pursuing certification to complete the following 3 courses within the student’s first 2 years of school, which can qualify as general education courses as well:

 In addition to these lower division requirements, the following requirements must be completed in order for students to complete the University of Utah’s Bachelor’s degree requirements: